Libvirt¶

 maxphysaddr guest configuration¶

-can be controlled via the CPU model and topology section of the guest configuration.
+Since libvirt version 8.7.0 (>= Ubuntu 22.10 Lunar), you can control maxphysaddr via the CPU model and topology section of the guest configuration.

 <maxphysaddr mode='passthrough' />

-Since libvirt 9.2.0 and 9.3.0 (>= Ubuntu 23.10 Mantic), an explicit number of emulated bits or a limit to the passthrough can be specified.
-Combined, this pairing can be very useful for computing clusters where the CPUs have different hardware physical addressing bits.
-Without these features guests could be large, but potentially unable to migrate freely between all nodes since not all systems would support the same amount of addressing bits.
+Since libvirt 9.2.0 and 9.3.0 (>= Ubuntu 23.10 Mantic), you can specify an explicit number of emulated bits or a limit to the passthrough.
+Combined, this pairing is useful for computing clusters where the CPUs have different hardware physical addressing bits.
+Without these features, guests could be large but potentially unable to migrate freely between all nodes since not all systems support the same number of addressing bits.

 <maxphysaddr mode='emulate' bits='42'/>